-Jeffrey Rutherford currently serves Diebold Nixdorf as senior vice president and chief financial officer.
-In this role, he is responsible for optimizing the organization’s global financial systems and driving the alignment of the company’s strategy to its financial performance.
+James A. (Jim) Barna currently serves Diebold Nixdorf as executive vice president and chief financial officer.
+In this role, he is responsible for optimizing the organization’s global financial systems and driving the alignment of the company’s strategy to its financial performance to build stakeholder value.

 Joe Myers serves as Executive Vice President, Global Banking for Diebold Nixdorf, joining the company in 2022.
 In this role, he is responsible for leading the company’s Banking business teams around the world, working directly with customers to help automate, digitize and transform the way people bank.
 His span of accountability includes sales, banking service and financial solutions distribution including professional and managed services, and key strategies.

-Hermann Wimmer currently serves as senior vice president, Global Retail.
-In this role he is responsible for leading the company’s retail industry strategy and operations, including business development, customer relationship management and global sales; focusing on delivering significant opportunities for our retail industry customers and software-driven services and solutions that exceed consumer demands.
+Ilhami Cantadurucu currently serves as executive vice president, Global Retail.
+In this role he is responsible for leading the company’s Retail business segment strategy and operations, including business development, global sales and customer relationship management; focusing on delivering significant opportunities for our retail industry customers and software-driven services and solutions that exceed consumer demands.